-- (1) If a meter is found to be defective, the authorised official may estimate the quantity of treated effluent supplied to the consumer concerned during the period in which such meter was defective, on the basis of the average daily quantity of treated effluent supplied over- - (a) a period between two successive meter readings subsequent to the replacement of the meter; or - (b) a period in the previous year corresponding to the period in which the meter was defective; or - (c) the period between three successive meter readings prior to the meter becoming defective, whichever the authorised official considers the most appropriate.

-- (2) If the quantity of treated effluent supplied to a consumer during the period when the meter was defective cannot be estimated in terms of subsection (1), the authorised official may estimate the quantity on any basis that is available. - (3) The consumer must be informed of the method used by the authorised official to estimate the quantity of treated effluent supplied to him or her, as contemplated in subsection (1) and (2).
+- (1) If a meter is found to be defective, Council may estimate the quantity of treated effluent supplied to the consumer concerned during the period in which such meter was defective, on the basis of the average daily quantity of treated effluent supplied over- - (a) a period between two successive meter readings subsequent to the replacement of the meter; or - (b) a period in the previous year corresponding to the period in which the meter was defective; or - (c) the period between three successive meter readings prior to the meter becoming defective, whichever Council considers the most appropriate. - (2) If the quantity of treated effluent supplied to a consumer during the period when the meter was defective cannot be estimated in terms of subsection (1), Council may estimate the quantity on any basis that is available. - (3) The consumer must be informed of the method used by Council to estimate the quantity of treated effluent supplied to him or her, as contemplated in subsection (1) and (2) and given an opportunity to make representations to Council before a final estimate is arrived at.

-27. Special measurement
+27. Special Measurement

-- (1) If the authorised official requires, for purposes other than charging for treated effluent consumed, to ascertain the quantity of treated effluent which is used in a part of a treated effluent installation, may, by written notice, advise the consumer concerned of his or her intention to install a measuring device at any point in the treated effluent installation that he or she may specify. - (2) The installation and removal of a measuring device referred to in subsection (1) will be carried out at the expense of the City.
+(1) If Council requires, for purposes other than charging for treated effluent consumed, to ascertain the quantity of treated effluent which is used in a part of a treated effluent installation, may, by written notice, advise the consumer concerned of his or her intention to install a measuring device at any point in the treated effluent installation that he or she may specify.